Teachers are utilizing PE assessment software to accurately gauge daily student performance.

 “I feel that the once subjective evaluations are non-existent,” said Jackie Clark, PE teacher at River Rock (Wisc.)
 Intermediate School.

 Clark added the IHT Spirit System PE assessment software to her program for the current school year.
-Her students were IHT Zone wrist heart rate monitors to record their heart rate data during a PE session.
-Students then transfer the data from the Zone HRMs to the Spirit System, where the software delivers an immediate assessment of student performance.
+Her students wear IHT ZONE wrist heart rate monitors to record their heart rate data during a PE session.
+Students then transfer the data from the ZONE HRMs to the Spirit System, where the software delivers an immediate assessment of student performance.

 “I now have concrete data where my students can really personalize their own fitness level and set realistic goals based on their data,” Clark said.